bili-bu/project-3/README.md

 ## Challenges

 - One of our main challenges was figuring out how to associate a user with their scores.
 We had to try a few different model structures before we finally decided to have a user model and keep the scores there.
+This cost us a lot of time and we had to let go of some of our stretch goals to be able to create a viable product by the deadline.

-- Some of the game logic in the frontend was definitely mindbending.
+- Some of the game logic in the frontend was definitely mind-bending.
 Especially displaying the right answer when the player clicks on the wrong answer was tricky.
 But it was interesting to learn about Refs.

 - The API we were fetching our questions from had special coded characters that were not displaying correctly in our app.
 We tried many ways to fix this issue but nothing was working.
 We ended up having to replace each character manually which was long and messy.